fedragon/spark-jobserver-examples/README.md

     curl 'localhost:8090/jobs'

 #### 1. GetOrFailUsers

     curl -X POST 'localhost:8090/jobs?appName=sparking&classPath=sparking.jobserver.GetOrFailUsers&context=users-context'

-Check the job status/response as described above: if you are following this README and you are running this job before any other, it will fail (as intended) because the `users` RDD does not exist yet.
+Check the job status/response as described in step `0`: if you are following this README and you are running this job before any other, it will fail (as intended) because the `users` RDD does not exist yet.

 #### 2. GetOrCreateUsers

     curl -X POST 'localhost:8090/jobs?appName=sparking&classPath=sparking.jobserver.GetOrCreateUsers&context=users-context'

-Check the job status/response as described above: once the job completes, the response will contain the top 5 users.
+Check the job status/response as described in step `0`: once the job completes, the response will contain the top 5 users.

 **Note:** now that the `users` RDD has been created and cached, you can re-run GetOrFailUsers and see it complete successfully (and fast)!